jchook/babel-plugin-transform-h-jsx/README.md

 ## Usage

+You can run `babel` via command line:

+    babel --preset transform-h-jsx your-file.jsx

-Add `transform-h-jsx` as a plugin in your babel config.
+Or add `transform-h-jsx` as a plugin in your babel config:

     {
       "plugins": ["transform-h-jsx"]